ACMP Foundation Grant Programs

 ACMP awards micro-grants to ensembles presenting chamber music concerts in their communities, effective July, 2017.
 The purpose of the grant is to create opportunities for ACMP members and their fellow amateur chamber musicians to showcase work they have rehearsed and prepared in contrast to the play-in experience.

 The Susan Lloyd MacIntosh Award for excellence in diversity and education in chamber music is given annually to a music education organization.
 Recent recipients of the $1,000 award include The Preucil School of Music, Iowa City, IA (2017); and The Sphinx Organization, Detroit, MI (2016).
 These are one-time awards and are not renewable.
 Applications are not accepted.

 Starting in fall 2017, ACMP is the proud sponsor of the From the Top ACMP Young Chamber Ensemble Program and will support two young musician ensembles during the 2017-18 season.

-NOTE: ACMP does not provide funding for the following: individual or group lessons in instrumental technique; choral or orchestral programs or performances; guest artist performances; activities intended for audience development; general administration; or fundraising events.
+NOTE: ACMP does not provide funding for the following: individual or group lessons in instrumental technique; choral or orchestral programs or performances; guest artist performances or travel; activities intended for audience development; general administration; or fundraising events.
 Previous support does not guarantee ongoing funding.